smsag99/TIM/README.md

-python -m src.main ask "were there any refused connections, and from where?" python -m src.main ask "did the provisioning service have any problems?" python -m src.main ask "which source IP generated the most failed attempts?"
+python -m src.main ask "were there any refused connections, and from where?" python -m src.main ask "did the provisioning service have any problems?" python -m src.main ask "which source IP generated the most failed attempts?" python -m src.main ask "Were there any refused connections, and from where?" python -m src.main ask "Did the provisioning service have problems?" python -m src.main ask "Which IP made the most failed attempts?" python -m src.main ask "What happened around 09:09?" python -m src.main ask "Were there any errors in the service log?" python -m src.main ask "Summarize the connection activity."ر
 ```

 The tool retrieves the most relevant chunks of log lines from the